What is Forex?

 Have you ever tried to read a price chart before?

 For those who did, you might notice that a chart is actually formed by Bollinger bands (a band plotted two standard deviations away from a simple moving average, which looks like lines) that are always moving up and down.
 These up and down movements help form different patterns.

 So, how should we identify the types of charts from observing the movement of the lines?

-Well, there are approximately up to 25 different market types, but as a beginner, we must first learn about these six primary types of market:
+Well, there are approximately up to 25 different market types.
+But as a beginner, we must first learn about these 6 primary types of market:

 - Bull Normal

 - Bear Volatile

 - Sideways Volatile